This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 Custom Fields provide a way to add custom information to your site and/or modify the way your posts are displayed …

-Custom Fields are generally used in conjunction with plugins.
-The Custom Fields module lets you edit custom content added by plugins in your post.
+Custom Fields are generally used together with certain WordPress plugins, but you can edit custom content added by a plugin in your post.

-The Discussion module is used to turn the discussion options on/off for a specific post …
+The Discussion section allows you to turn the discussion options on/off for any given post …

-This option is useful if you want to enable interactivity and notifications on your posts.
+This option is used to enable interactivity and notifications on individual posts.

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

-- If you are editing a post that has been previously published, the Discussion module will also show any comments that users may have posted.
+- If you are editing a post that has been previously published, the Discussion module will also show any comments that have been made on that post.